Courtesy of Xscape Pod

 Get everything you need for your next camping trip without spending thousands of dollars.

 With sleeping bag sunsets and morning coffee in the pines, a weekend camping trip is the stuff of summertime dreams.
-But for many first-time campers—and anyone with limited storage space—getting equipped for a stint in the great outdoors can seem like an impossible hurdle.
+But for many first-time campers—and anyone with limited storage space—buying everything you need for a stint in the great outdoors can seem like an impossible hurdle.

-Each of these outfitters swaps out gear on a regular basis to keep the selection up to date, which makes rentals a great way to test gear before investing in your own.
+Enter camping gear rentals: While some will let you rent one or two items missing from your packing checklist, others will bundle everything you need for a camping trip into a campground-ready box, then deliver it to your doorstep or your destination (including hotels or Airbnbs).
+Each of these outfitters swaps out gear on a regular basis to keep the selection up to date, which makes rentals a great way to test the latest camping gear before investing in your own.
 While all equipment gets a thorough cleaning between each trip, sleeping bags and sleeping pads get special attention: Those are whisked to a professional cleaner or treated with an anti-microbial spray before heading back into the field.
-So whether you’re dreaming of a campsite on the beach or you’ve got tickets to one of the summer’s hottest music festivals, our favorite gear rental companies have you covered.

-This Portland-based gear rental company offers comprehensive camping kits that include a tent, 30-degree sleeping bag, sleeping bag liner, sleeping pad, camp chairs, headlamp, and fire starter, and it packs all your supplies into hard-sided pods that are easy to slide into the trunk of a car.
+Portland-based Xscape Pod rents comprehensive camping “pods” that include a tent, 30-degree sleeping bag, sleeping bag liner, sleeping pad, camp chairs, headlamp, and fire starter, and it packs all your supplies into hard-sided pods that are easy to slide into the trunk of a car.
 Campsite chefs will appreciate well-appointed cooking kits with camp stove, cooler, lightweight pots, pocket knives, and roasting skewers.
 (Hello, s’mores!)

 Article continues below advertisement

-Most gear rental companies offer a few types of prepacked camping kits, but variety is where this Denver-based outfitter shines, starting with budget-friendly basic packages that include a tent, sleeping bag, and sleeping pad.
-On the other end of the spectrum are luxe, glamping-inspired setups with a two-person sleeping bag, a table and chairs, and a Santa Fe bell tent with enough room that you could even have space to do campground yoga.
-The eight-person tents supplied in family camping packages sleep your entire clan, and you can add kid-pleasing games and hot chocolate. too.
+Most gear rental companies offer a few types of prepacked camping kits, but variety is where Denver-based Outdoors Geek shines, starting with budget-friendly basic packages that include a tent, sleeping bag, and sleeping pad.
+On the other end of the spectrum are luxe, glamping-inspired setups with a two-person sleeping bag, a table and chairs, and a spacious Santa Fe bell tent.
+The eight-person tents supplied in family camping packages sleep your entire clan, and you can add kid-pleasing games and hot chocolate too.

 If you already own some gear, Outdoors Geek is also a good place to rent extras—its comprehensive gear collection dwarfs that of other outlets and features big-name brands such as Marmot, the North Face, MSR, and Big Agnes.

-This gear rental service in Los Angeles stocks equipment from Marmot, Nemo, Black Diamond, and other top brands, and its sustainability-driven mission helped the company snag Outdoor Retailer’s 2019 Inspiration Award.
+Arrive Outdoors in Los Angeles is a gear rental service that stocks equipment from Marmot, Nemo, Black Diamond, and other top brands, and its sustainability-driven mission helped the company snag Outdoor Retailer’s 2019 Inspiration Award.
 Pick the gear you want item by item or order camping packages that bundle basics with creature comforts like Helinox camp chairs, heavy-duty Yeti coolers, and full cooking kits.
 Or go even bigger and build a chic site equipped with hammocks, solar-powered mood lighting, and a stainless-steel grill that turns your campfire into an open-air barbecue.

-Arrive Outdoors also offers online guides on how to book a campsite and basic camping skills, which are well suited to novice campers, and on-call staff can help with gear selection and trip-planning advice by phone or chat.
+Arrive Outdoors also has on-call staff who can help with gear selection and trip-planning advice by phone or chat.

-What it costs: Generously stocked, one-person camping sets start at $191 for one to three days.
-Round-trip FedEx shipping in the lower 48 is based on weight; one-person camping kits ship for $20 round-trip, while heavier four-person kits are $30.
-In-store pickup and local delivery are available in Los Angeles.
+Generously stocked, one-person camping sets start at $187 for one to three days.
+Round-trip FedEx shipping is included for orders over $49 and in-store pickup and local delivery are available in Los Angeles.

 Article continues below advertisement